This chapter describes Oracle Virtual Directory routing and includes the following topics:

 The default scope for an exclude filter is #one to allow blocking of specific searches.
 To apply the filter for all scopes, set the scope to #base.
 To apply the filter for just sub-tree searches, set the scope to #sub.

-Both the Filters to Include and Filters to Exclude setting can be used together to form a more complex set of conditions governing the adapters used in a client search operation.
+You can use the Filters to Include setting and the Filters to Exclude setting together to form a more complex set of conditions governing the adapters used in a client search operation.
 For example, imagine you want to allow specific types of searches through an LDAP Adapter deployed as a firewall.
 To allow only certain searches, you could use a Filters to Include setting such as:

 This filter would block any search with terms other than mail, uid, sn, givenname, or cn and allow only searches involving one or more of these terms.
 For example (cn=Jim Smith) is acceptable, while (firstname.lastname@example.org) is not acceptable since it does not end in myorg.com